commercetools/sphere-node-product-csv-sync/README.md

-    -i, --clientId <id>              your OAuth client id for the SPHERE.IO API -s, --clientSecret <secret>      your OAuth client secret for the SPHERE.IO API --sphereHost <host>              SPHERE.IO API host to connect to --sphereProtocol <protocol>      SPHERE.IO API protocol to connect to --sphereAuthHost <host>          SPHERE.IO OAuth host to connect to --sphereAuthProtocol <protocol>  SPHERE.IO OAuth protocol to connect to --timeout [millis]               set timeout for requests (default is 300000) --verbose                        give more feedback during action
+    -i, --clientId <id>              your OAuth client id for the SPHERE.IO API -s, --clientSecret <secret>      your OAuth client secret for the SPHERE.IO API --sphereHost <host>              SPHERE.IO API host to connect to --sphereAuthHost <host>          SPHERE.IO OAuth host to connect to --timeout [millis]               set timeout for requests (default is 300000) --verbose                        give more feedback during action
     --debug                          give as many feedback as possible